truenas/documentation/content/SCALE/SCALEUIReference/Storage/PoolCreateWizardScreens.md

 **Configuration Preview** displays a list of pool and VDEV settings that dynamically update as you configure settings in the wizard.

-**Inventory** displays the number of available disks by size on the system, and this list dynamically updates as disks move to VDEVs added in the wizard.
+**Inventory** displays the number of available disks by size on the system, and this list dynamically updates as disks move to VDEVs added in the wizard, ensuring comprehensive data reporting.

 ## Pool Creation Wizard
 The **Pool Creation Wizard** has seven configuration screens, numbered in sequence, to create a pool with VDEVs.